Capt. Joseph Anthony Revak

 During this part of the trip, as many as 30 POWs died each day.
 The ship also towed one or two other ships which had been damaged.
 Of the original 1619 men that boarded the Oryoku Maru, only 459 of the POWs had survived the trip to Japan.
 After the ship's arrival in Japan, Joseph was sent to Fukuoka Camp #1-D. The POWs worked at a lumberyard.

-Joseph returned home, married Ruth, and became the father of a daughter and son.
+Joseph returned to the Philippines for medical treatment.
+He was boarded onto the home U.S.S.
+Joseph T. Dychman and arrived at San Francisco on October 16, 1945.
+After returning home, he married Ruth, and became the father of a daughter and son.
 He also remained in the military and rose in rank to major and later colonel.
 With his family, he resided in Beaumont, Texas.
 Joseph Revak passed away on September 27, 1976, and was buried at Magnolia Cemetery, Beaumont.